 Important Disclaimer: The following information is general guidance for the benefit of Tufts international students, scholars, and employees.
 The International Center staff are not qualified tax specialists and we are unable to provide specific tax guidance on individual cases.

-Who must file tax forms for the 2020 tax filing season?
+Who must file tax forms for the 2021 tax filing season?

 Tax Filing Deadline

-Resident versus Non-Resident for Federal Tax Purposes
+Who is Considered Resident or Nonresident for Federal Tax Purposes

-Generally, most international students & scholars who are on F, J, M or Q visas are considered non-residents for tax purposes.
-International undergraduate students on J1 & F1 visas are automatically considered non-resident for their first 5 calendar years in the US, whilst Scholars/Researchers on J visas are automatically considered non-residents for 2 out of the last 6 calendar years in the US.
+Generally, most international students & scholars who are on F, J, M or Q visas are considered nonresidents for tax purposes.
+International students on F-1 & J-1 visas are automatically considered nonresident for their first five calendar years in the US, while Scholars/Researchers on J visas are automatically considered nonresidents for two out of the last six calendar years in the US.

 How to File Your Tax Forms

-We have teamed up with Sprintax to provide you with easy-to-use tax preparation software designed for non-resident students and scholars in the U.S. We (and all other university staff) are not qualified or allowed to provide individual tax advice.
+We have teamed up with Sprintax to provide you with an easy-to-use tax preparation software designed for nonresident students and scholars in the US.

-After you login to Sprintax, it will ask you a series of questions about the time you have spent in the United States and in which immigration status, looking back over a period of years.
+After you login to Sprintax, you will be asked a series of questions about the time you have spent in the US over recent years.
 Sprintax will then determine your tax status.
-If it determines that you are a “nonresident alien” (NRA) for federal tax purposes, you can continue to use it to respond to a series of guided questions.
-Sprintax will complete and generate the forms you need to print, sign, and mail to the IRS (Internal Revenue Service).
-If it determines you are a resident alien for federal tax purposes, you won't be able to continue using the software.
+If it determines that you are a “nonresident alien” (NRA) for federal tax purposes, you can continue to use the software and respond to a series of guided questions.
+Sprintax will then complete and generate the tax forms you need to send to the tax authorities.

-Step 1: Gather the documents you may need for Sprintax
+Step 1: Gather the Documents You May Need for Sprintax

 Visa/Immigration information, including form I-20 (F status) or form DS-2019 (J status)